Finite mixture representations of zero-and-$N$-inflated distributions for count-compositional data: Simulation studies

-To measure efficiency, we compute the average effective sample size (ESS) ratio\footnote{Obtained by dividing the ESS by the number of valid posterior samples.} of both $\bm{\alpha}$ and $\bm{\zeta}$ across the $R=50$ replicates and display the results in box-plots (see Figure \ref{fig:frame_ess_bias_cp_zanidm_N_200}, panel A).
+To measure efficiency, we compute the average effective sample size (ESS) ratio --- which is obtained by dividing the ESS by the number of valid posterior samples --- for both the $\bm{\alpha}$ and $\bm{\zeta}$ parameters across the $R=50$ replicates.
+The results are displayed using box-plots in \autoref{fig:frame_ess_bias_cp_zanidm_N_200} (panel A).
 We quantify parameter recovery for $\bm{\alpha}$ and $\bm{\zeta}$ using overall relative bias based on the posterior mean, and the overall coverage probability of the $95\%$ credible interval.
 Letting $\bm{\vartheta}=(\vartheta_1, \ldots, \vartheta_{d})$ denote the true values of the parameter vector of interest, we compute these metrics as follows:

 where $\mathbb{E}\lbrack\vartheta_j \mid \mathbf{y}^{(r)}\rbrack$ and $\operatorname{CI}_{95\%}\lbrack \vartheta_j \mid \mathbf{y}^{(r)}\rbrack$ are the posterior mean and $95\%$ credible interval, respectively, for the $\vartheta_j$ parameter on the $r$-th replicate.